-Structured Interactions: Providing or eliciting goals, protocols, and processes that support equitbal access and contributions to interactive elements of the learning environment – and disrupt patterns that reinforce or reflect systemic inequities.
+Structured Interactions: Providing or eliciting goals, protocols, and processes that support equitable access and contributions to interactive elements of the learning environment – and disrupt patterns that reinforce or reflect systemic inequities.

-This list offers examples of concrete strategies aligned with this general inclusive teaching principle.
+This list offers examples of concrete strategies aligned with this general equity-focused teaching principle.
 If you would like to submit your own example for consideration, please click here.

-Develop discussion guidelines or community agreements about class, lab, or team interactions.
-Reflect upon those guidelines with students at strategic points throughout the term.
+With student input, develop discussion guidelines or community agreements about class, lab, or team interactions.
+Take time to reflect upon those guidelines with students at strategic points throughout the term.

 - View examples of discussion guidelines for general as well as STEM courses from CRLT.
 (Center for Research on Learning and Teaching, University of Michigan)